-Women are expected to maintain the same high standards of appearance as men.
-The only difference is that women are allowed to wear their hair longer, provided it is a style that is easy to maintain and meets certain regulations.
+Women and men alike are expected to maintain the same high Navy standards – and this also applies to standards related to grooming and appearance.
+The only difference is that women are traditionally allowed to wear their hair longer, provided it is a style that is easy to maintain and meets certain regulations.

 WHAT JOBS CAN WOMEN APPLY FOR IN THE NAVY?

 Women are free to apply for and hold any job in the Navy.

 WHAT QUALIFICATIONS DO I NEED TO BECOME A NAVY OFFICER?

 To become an Officer in the U.S. Navy, you must be a United States citizen, have received a four-year BS or BA degree from an accredited university, have strong grades, and be at least 19 years of age and no older than 35 years of age, depending on the program desired.
 You must also be in good physical condition and pass a full medical examination.

 WHAT IS THE TIME COMMITMENT FOR OFFICERS?